 The spinning mill industry in India holds a prominent position in the global textile market.
-With its second-largest spinning capacity of 48 million spindles, India is not only a global leader but also the market leader in yarn trade, exporting approximately 1.2 million tons of yarn with a 30% share
+With its second-largest spinning capacity of 48 million spindles, India is not only a global leader but also the market leader in yarn trade, exporting approximately 1.2 million tons of yarn with a 30% share.

 The history of spinning mills in India dates back to the early years of the cotton textile industry.
 The cotton-growing regions of Rajasthan, Maharashtra, and Gujarat housed the majority of the cotton textile sector.
 Availability of raw materials, market, transport, labor, moist climate, and other factors contributed to localization.
 This industry played a vital role in Bombay's economy at the beginning of the 20th century, but it quickly fell after the country's independence, Largely due to deregulation beginning in the mid-1980s.